schnador/geoguessr-lmao/README.md

 The Learnable Meta integration works by checking maps which don't have a localStorage entry via the Learnable Meta API, just as the Learnable Meta userscript would.
 This information is stored locally, and never refetched unless you clean your localStorage to keep the API calls to a minimum.

+Additionally, the regions for Learnable Meta maps (World, Europe, Asia, etc..) are also fetched from the Learnable Meta API.

 I will do the best to react quickly to any changes in the Learnable Meta userscript to keep the integration seamless.